 Lovely to think my mother's old family home is on the National Inventory of Architectural Heritage.

-I first knew it when we visited my grandmother, who lived there, in the late 1950s and early 1960s.
+I first knew the house when we visited my grandmother, who lived there, in the late 1950s and early 1960s.
 At that time it had an orange galvanised tin roof on it and was very run down.
 There was no water nor other services to the house.
 You can just make out the old iron water pump that stood near the front door.

 There was a tiny back yard for coal storage and I guess, but I don't remember, a privy.
 My mother rented a house for us to stay in on one holiday, as the family home was derelict.
 It must have been after her mother, a widow, died.